turingschool/career-development-curriculum-site/module-1-prework/index.md

    * [Four Essentials of Strengths-Based Leadership](http://www.forbes.com/sites/ekaterinawalter/2013/08/27/four-essentials-of-strength-based-leadership/#76b62a91fa21): (6 minute read)

 ## Part III: Complete Each Activity Below for Each Competency (60-75 mins)
 As you begin this new chapter of your career, the Career Development team is here to meet you where you are and help you achieve your goals.
 To help us understand more about your background and comfort levels with each of the 5 competencies, please complete each competency section below.
-You'll submit them in the prework survey submission (see [submission directions here](#submission)).
+You'll submit them in the Mod 0 Project survey submission (see [submission directions here](#submission)).
 Each competency section should take about 10-15 minutes to complete.

 ### Networking
 The first step for networking in your new career as a software developer is to assess the network you currently have.
 Please [complete this activity](/module-1-prework/networking_prework_activity) and be prepared to share the link to the tracker you create (note: to make your own copy, go to File>Make a Copy).
 You'll also respond to these questions in the submission survey: